ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

     data:
     info:    group create command OK

-若要建立 VM 本身，您可以使用已撰寫的 Azure Resource Manager 範本 (位於 [GitHub ](https://github.com/Azure/azure-quickstart-templates/tree/master/lamp-app))。
+To create the VM itself, you can use an already written Azure Resource Manager template found [here on GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/lamp-app).

     $ azure group deployment create --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/lamp-app/azuredeploy.json uniqueResourceGroup uniqueLampName

-您應會看到提示更多輸入的回應︰
+You should see a response prompting some more inputs:

     info:    Executing command group deployment create
     info:    Supply values for the following parameters